SreevarshVasista/SreevarshVasista/README.md

 I'm currently employed by [Koach.Ai](www.koach.ai), where we're building a robust backend and an all ages friendly frontend mobile app to educate and bring focus to one of the most needed skills to get employed: **Soft Skills**
 ### What am I doing?
-- While building multiple APIs and designing efficient flows in the backend, I'm currently working on making our mobile app look better {and perform better _specially on low end devices_}
+- While building multiple APIs and designing efficient flows in the backend, I'm currently working on making our mobile app look better {and perform better _specially on low end devices_} by working on different subtle animations that happen on screen.
-- But low end devices shouldn't necessarily mean lower user experience, and that got me into learning CSS animations and GSAP {_livesaver surely_}
+- But low end devices shouldn't necessarily mean lower user experience, and that got me into learning SVG animations and GSAP {_livesaver surely_} instead of using heavy gifs.

 ### Tech Stack that I use:
 <div align="center">